-Ground fault current interrupter breakers are engineered into the electrical system.
-They are designed to reduce the possible injury caused by electric shock.
-The breakers will not protect against short circuits or circuit overloads.
+Ground fault current interrupter breakers have been engineered into the electrical system, and are designed to reduce the possible injury caused by electric shock.
+The breakers will protect against short circuits or circuit overloads.

-FIREFLY MULTIPLEX LIGHTS AND AWNING
+FIREFLY MULTIPLEX SYSTEM

 The Firefly multiplex system controls numerous components in your motor home.
 Some of these include the air conditioner, generator, tank heaters, water pump, awning and lighting.